WandererGuy/cracking_server_v1.0/README_prince.md

 ./pp64.bin dataset/wordlist.txt --pw-min=8 --keyspace

-give permission for bin file to be executed chmod +x bin_file_path
+give permission for bin file to be executed (if in linux) chmod +x bin_file_path